Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Derandomizing Real-Time Algorithms in the Random-Order Model

-1. and 2. follow directly from Section \ref{subsubsection:single-length-derandomization}, and 3. follows from \cite{fung2014improved}.
-Fung et al. use a random bit to choose between even numbered slots $slot_{2k}$ and odd numbered slots $slot_{2k+1}$.
-We note that intervals in non-consecutive slots do not interfere with each other.
-The extracted random bit will determine whether we will use algorithm $A$ or algorithm $B$.
+More generally, for $i >1$, we define slot $s_i = [d_{i-2},d_{i-1})$.
+The analysis of each phase considers its slots $s_1, s_2, \ldots $.
+If $i$ is odd, $B$ accepts $I_{i-1}$ while algorithm $A$ accepts the longest interval $I_i$ that arrives in $s_i$ and completes after $d_{i-2}$.
+For even $i$, the roles of $A$ and $B$ are exchanged.
+Fung et al. use a random bit to choose between even-numbered slots $s_{2k}$ and odd-numbered slots $s_{2k+1}$.
+Note that intervals in non-consecutive slots do not interfere with each other.

+\begin{theorem} Derandomizations of the interval selection (with revoking) algorithms of Fung et al. \cite{fung2014improved} for monotone instances, as well as instances with C-benevolent and D-benevolent weight functions yield deterministic $\frac{1}{\sqrt2-1}\approx2.414$-competitive algorithms for each corresponding variant of the interval selection problem (with revoking) in the ROM. \end{theorem}

+\begin{proof} For monotone, C-benevolent and D-benevolent instances, pseudo-identical intervals have equal processing times and weights.
+As in the derandomized algorithm for single-length intervals with arbitrary weights, we begin by greedily scheduling as many non-overlapping pseudo-identical intervals as possible until an interval with a distinct processing time or weight arrives.
+Suppose that the first distinct interval arrives at time $r_{i+k}$, where interval $i$ is the last interval scheduled greedily.
+Define the first slot $s_1$ to begin at $r_i$, and then execute the algorithm of Fung et al., replacing their fair coin flip with the extracted bit.